-We measured rates of survival, change in body mass, and skeletal growth of caribou (Rangifer tarandus) calves from the Central Arctic caribou herd (CAH) from June 2001 through May 2007 to study potential effects of anthropogenic disturbance during the calving period.
+We measured rates of survival, change in body mass, and skeletal growth of caribou (Rangifer tarandus) calves from the Central Arctic caribou herd (CAH) from June 2001 through March 2006 to study potential effects of anthropogenic disturbance during the calving period.
 Calves were captured and radiocollared during June of each year in the 2 main calving areas of the CAH, located east and west of the Sagavanirktok River in northern Alaska.
 The western calving area has been subject to increasing levels of disturbance since the late 1980s, whereas the eastern area is relatively less disturbed.
-Radiocollared calves were located at approximately 2-week intervals from June through October of their first year, then again in March and the following June to estimate survival.
+Radiocollared calves were located at approximately 2-week intervals from June through October of their first year, then again in March and the following June, to estimate survival.
 Calves were again captured, weighed, and measured during September and March following their birth (ages 3 and 9 months).
 Summer distributions of calves from the 2 calving areas were assessed by modeling the 95% fixed kernel utilization distributions of locations from each radiotracking trip.
 Additionally, in March 2003, 2004, and 2005, a total of 58 caribou cows were captured and fitted with Global Positioning System (GPS)-equipped collars which were programmed to determine locations every 5 hours during May-October and every 2 days during November-April.
 Calves of these cows were captured and radiocollared in June of each year along with calves from uncollared cows to obtain annual samples of 60-65 calves.

-Survival rates for female calves during summer (16 Jun-6 Sep) ranged from 0.77 to 1.00; annual (postcalving season) survival ranged from 0.38 to 0.87.
-Survival rates did not differ significantly between calving areas during most seasons and years.
-However, calves that were heavier in September were more likely to survive the following winter (P < 0.0001).
 Body mass was significantly greater for calves from the eastern area than the western area in June, September, and March (ANOVA, P < 0.05).
 Metatarsus lengths were greater for eastern calves in June and September ($P \le 0.05$), but not different in March (P > 0.26).
 Seasonal changes in mass and metatarsus length were strongly affected by calf mass or size at the start of each season, and did not differ consistently between areas.
+Kaplan-Meier estimates of survival rates for female calves during summer (16 June-6 September) ranged from 0.77 to